Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 Chris, played by Reynolds, is an obese kid in high school who's in love with his best friend Jamie, played by Amy Smart.
 Things don't work out in the romantic sense during high school and ten years later, Chris has become a successful businessman and womanizer.
 However, there will always be the allure of the one who got away, his best friend Jamie.
 The rest of the tale follows a now suave Chris trying to woo his high school crush.

 Reynolds brings his trademark energy in his performance, with witty one-liners here and there.
 His background in standup comedy definitely makes him an ideal candidate for such films.
 Although, his getup as an obese teenager is laughable, which kind of adds to the film's charm.
 Watch it for Reynolds and for a tutorial on how to not escape the dreaded friend zone.

 6. License To Wed

 This time there's no sham, no mixed feelings, just two people in love who are eager to get married.
 What's stopping them this time is one eccentric priest.
 Sadie and Ben are eager to get hitched at her family church.
 Only one slot is available in the coming days under Father Frank, who runs a special pre-wedding course, which is mandatory for couples to attend.
 Problem is, the course is designed to deliberately irritate the other and truly test the strength of their relationship.
 Will the couple survive this harrowing ordeal?
 And what's the deal with lunatic minister anyway?
 That and many more questions like these are answered in this laughter fest.

 While the two leads are pretty convincing in their performances, it's a Robin Williams show all the way.
-For those who love the late veteran comedian, this film is a treat.
+For those who love the late veteran comedian, License To Wed is a treat.
 He is simply brilliant as the eccentric, obnoxious, authoritative, and enigmatic Father Frank.
 His antics make the couple grit their teeth in frustration and leave the audience in a fit of laughter.

 7. Two Week’s Notice